adebimpe-adetomiwa-22/anywears/README.md

 # E-Commerce Project

-This is a fully functional e-commerce web application built using modern web development tools and practices.
-The project uses React, Redux Toolkit, Tailwind CSS, Material UI, and Fakestore API to deliver a seamless shopping experience.
+This is a portfolio e-commerce web application built to demonstrate the functionality of a typical online store.
+The project showcases various features like product listing, shopping cart, and checkout processes but does not support real transactions.

 ## Features

 -   **Product Listing:** Displays a list of products fetched from the Fakestore API.
 -   **Product Details:** Detailed view of each product with images, descriptions, and prices.
 -   **Shopping Cart:** Add products to the cart, adjust quantities, and view the total price.
--   **Checkout Process:** Users can proceed to checkout from the cart.
+-   **Checkout Process:** Users can simulate a checkout process (no real transactions).
 -   **Responsive Design:** The application is fully responsive, ensuring a great user experience on both desktop and mobile devices.

 ## Tech Stack